-Following the expiration of the market standoff and lock-up agreements referred to above, under our investors' rights agreement, certain stockholders can require us to register shares owned by them for public sale in the United States.
+Under our investors' rights agreement, certain stockholders can require us to register shares owned by them for public sale in the United States.
 In addition, we filed a registration statement to register shares reserved for future issuance under our equity compensation plans.
-As a result, subject to the satisfaction of applicable exercise periods and the expiration or waiver of the market standoff agreements and lock-up agreements referred to above, the shares issued upon exercise of outstanding stock options or upon settlement of outstanding RSU awards will be available for immediate resale in the United States in the open market.
+As a result, subject to the satisfaction of applicable exercise periods, the shares issued upon exercise of outstanding stock options or upon settlement of outstanding RSU awards are available for immediate resale in the United States in the open market.

-Sales of our shares as restrictions end or pursuant to registration rights may make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
+Sales of our shares may make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
 These sales also could cause the trading price of our Class A common stock to fall and make it more difficult for you to sell shares of our Class A common stock.